The rent vs. buy debate is literally one of the oldest in the world of personal finance.

 If you are unsure of your immediate future, you definitely want to choose the renting option in the rent vs. buy debate.

-Home ownership on the other hand requires you to go through the sales process if you have to upgrade/downgrade or move for a job.
+Homeownership on the other hand requires you to go through the sales process if your family, financial, or job situation changes.

 In many cases, it forces you to either wait until you can sell your home or you have to carry two mortgages or a mortgage plus the new rental depending on how the situation shakes out.